Pacific Beach, San Diego: History

 In 1902, lots sold for between $350–700 for oceanfront property.
 By 1950, the population of Pacific Beach reached 30,000 and the average home sold for $12,000.
 Nonetheless, a small number of farms remained.
 Today, homes can sell for millions of dollars.

+Homelessness remains another pressing issue, Caryn Blanton highlighted, "There is no shelter and there is no housing right now.
+So what are we going to do as a community".
+According to the 2024 point-in-time count, in 2023 a 3% rise in homelessness affected the country with limited support.
+These challenges affect the community of Pacific Beach and its identity, as well as its adaptation to modern times.
+Long-term residents of Pacific Beach worry about the future, relating to drastic development plans and stress over the importance of homelessness.

 In 1945, over 1,900 residents petitioned to remove the name of William Payne from the middle school because they did not believe that a black teacher deserved to be there.
 At the time, only two black families owned property in the neighborhood.
-In 2021, following a wave of name changes in the wake of the murder of George Floyd, the San Diego Unified School Board voted to rename a joint-use field at the middle school after Payne and his wife Fannie.
+In 2021, following a wave of name changes in the wake of the murder of George Floyd, San Diego Unified School Board voted to rename a joint-use field at the middle school after Payne and his wife Fannie.

 The United States Navy operated an anti-aircraft training center at Pacific Beach during World War II.
 During the 1960s, development continued to increase with the city's investment in Mission Bay Park, including the developments of the Islandia, Vacation Village and Hilton Hotels.
-In 1964, Sea World opened south of Pacific Beach.
+In 1964, SeaWorld opened south of Pacific Beach.

 The original name of this feature was "Bay Point" and today one may still find a USGS bench mark and associated RM (DC1025, DC1026 respectively) with that name there.
-The "Bay Point Formation" is the name of a local rock strata first found and described there.
+The "Bay Point Formation" is the name of a local rock stratum first found and described there.

+On Wikipedia Day, 2001, Wikipedia began on a server in Pacific Beach at the Bomis office.